iteego/glasir.pkg.base/README.md

 Both of these choices are optional, you can use another source control system and/or choose not to version control you package creation.

-To Craete a New glasir.pkg Package
+To Create a New glasir.pkg Package
 ==================================
 To create a glasir.pkg package for a new ATG artifact using this project (and git):